Descanonge/tomate/docs/source/tutorial.rst

 We must now tell where are the files, and more precisely how are constructed their filenames.
 By filename, we mean the whole string starting after the root directory, folders included.
-For that, a pre-regex is used.
+For that, a 'pre-regex' is used.
 It is a regular expression with a few added features.
 It will be transformed in a standard regex that will be used to find the files.
-I can only recommend to keep the regex simple...

 Any regex in the pre-regex will be matched with the first file found, and then *considered constant accross all files*.
-For instance, using ``SST/A_.*\.nc``, a valid regex that would match all SST files, won't work the way intended.
+For instance, using ``SST/A_.*\.nc``, a valid regex would match all SST files, but won't work the way intended.
 The filegroup will consider that all files are in fact equal to the first filename that matched ('SST/A\_2007001-2007008.nc' here).